Reinforcement Re-ranking with 2D Grid-based Recommendation Panels: Experiments

-As for evaluation, we made use of a simulator trained on large-scale user-system interactions.
+We tested Panel-MDP on two tasks.
+The first task (called \textbf{Re-Org}) assumes that the early stages only provide 6 ranked items (the top 6) and the model re-organizes them to a $2\times 3$ grid, by setting sub-action $a^\textrm{exp}_t = 1$ for all $t$).
+The second task (called \textbf{Select\&Re-Org}) assumes that the early stages provide 16 ranked items and the model needs to select 6 items and re-organize them to a $2\times 3$ grid.
+As for evaluation, we use a user simulator trained on large-scale user-system interactions.
 Given a user, the context, and the result panel, the simulator outputs a \emph{score} denoting the purchase probability that is treated as the \emph{reward} from environments, and the average reward is reported.
-For the task of Select\&Re-Org, we also used the AUC for evaluation.
-In the Re-Org task, AUC cannot be calculated since all the candidate items were treated positive(i.e., there is no score in RL recommender systems).
+For Select\&Re-Org, we also used AUC for evaluation.\footnote{In the Re-Org task, AUC cannot be calculated because all the candidate items were treated positive(i.e., there is no score in RL recommender systems).}

-Table~\ref{tab:result} reports the performance in terms of the average reward.
-From the results, we can see that Panel-MDP in general outperformed all the baselines on both of the tasks, indicating the effectiveness of Panel-MDP in re-organizing the items to 2D grid-based result panels.
-In the task of Select\&Re-org, the action $\text{NULL}$ is the key for exploration on selection.
-Due to lack of clear and explicit reward for $\text{NULL}$ action, Panel-MDP underperforms PDQN in terms of averaged reward, but still outperforms in terms of AUC.
+Table~\ref{tab:result} reports the best performance in terms of the average reward on the test set.
+From the results, we can see that Panel-MDP outperformed all the baselines on both of the tasks, indicating the effectiveness of Panel-MDP in re-organizing the items to 2D grid-based result panels.
+In the task of Select\&Re-org, the action $a^\textrm{exp}$ is the key for exploration on selection.
+Compared to other RL baselines that have shown a decline in performance on this task, exploration allows Panel-MDP to achieve a better average reward and AUC.

-Figure~\ref{fig:PerfCurve} illustrates the performance curves of Panel-MDP and the RL-based baselines in terms of cumulative reward on the testing set w.r.t. number of training episodes.
-From the figures, we can see that Panel-MDP consistently outperformed the baselines of DDPG and PDQN, indicating that the configuration of Panel-MDP is suitable for generating 2D result panels.
+Figure~\ref{fig:PerfCurve} illustrates the performance curves of Panel-MDP and the RL-based baselines in terms of cumulative average reward w.r.t. number of training episodes on the test set.
+Panel-MDP consistently outperformed the baselines of DDPG and PDQN, especially in the task of Select\&Re-org.
+This is because both DDPG and PDQN lack the ability to capture the correspondence between positions.
+Their performances decline fast, indicating that the configuration of Panel-MDP is suitable for generating 2D result panels.